CoderDennis/decorum/notes.md

-This is a copy of my thoughts and notes while investigating how this library should be implemented.
+These are my thoughts and notes while investigating how this library should be implemented.
 I'm including it in the repo to preserve revision history as I find answers to my own questions and evolve the design.

+References to Martin are refering to Martin Janiczek.
+I first learned about the Hypothesis form of shrinking from this YouTube video https://youtu.be/WE5bmt0zBxg?si=fyg6R_O3iRrbuc7_ He also implemented this in elm-test.

 Elixir Outlaws ep 2 has a good quote.
 Something like “shrinking is the real magic of property based testing.”
 Ep 4 also talks about prop testing and a debate around StreamData being included in Elixir core.